-Watching Netflix Is Actually Turning You Into A Spiritual Guru
+Watching Netflix Is Actually Making You More Spiritual

 Just because you don't meditate, pray, do yoga, eat right or sleep well doesn't mean you're not an enlightened spiritual being.